 Travel to tropical or subtropical areas can increase your chance of getting dengue fever.
 Areas with known dengue fever include: AfricaIndiaSoutheast Asia and ChinaMiddle EastCountries in the Caribbean (including Puerto Rico) and Central and South AmericaAustraliaLocations in the Central and South PacificOccasionally in Florida (Key West) and Texas (bordering Mexico)

-Young children or those with their first infection may have very mild symptoms.
-Primary symptoms are a high fever and at least two of the following: Severe headacheSevere eye painChills and feverMuscle and or bone painRed or purple spots in skinMinor bleeding in nose or gumEasy bruisingNausea/vomiting
+Young children or those with their first infection may have mild symptoms.
+Primary symptoms are a high fever and at least 2 of the following: Severe headacheSevere eye painChills and feverMuscle and or bone painRed or purple spots in skinMinor bleeding in the nose or gumEasy bruisingNausea/vomiting

 The fever tends to reduce within 3-7 days after symptoms begin.
 As the fever decreases, warning signs of a severe infection may appear, such as: Severe abdominal painPersistent vomitingUncontrolled bleeding from gums or noseBlack tarry stool or blood in urineLethargy or restlessnessDifficulty breathingPale, cold, or clammy skinLightheadedness

 A severe infection can lead to shock and organ failure.